 To receive accommodations, students apply with the assistance of an official from their high school, often the guidance counselor or educational psychologist.
 While the IEP or 504 in place at school can be submitted with the application, be prepared to offer documentation of the diagnosis if the first diagnosis was less than three years ago or there is not an IEP or 504 in place.
 IEP’s and 504’s do NOT insure ACT (or SAT) accommodations.

-Your NEW process for application starting in fall 2016 is as follows:
+Your process for application is as follows:

 - Register for the ACT well in advance of your test date.